greenhas/spg_website/content/Communities/2024-10-29-Some-powerful.md

 ---
+type: ["link"]
 date: 2024-10-29T11:15:38-04:00
-tags: ["link","Communities","Nilay Patel","The Verge","democracy","collective action problem"]
+tags: ["Nilay Patel","The Verge","democracy","collective action problem"]
 title: "🔗 linkblog: my thoughts on 'A vote for Donald Trump is a vote for school shootings and measles'"
 ---
 Some powerful stuff in here.